 How to Level Uneven Lawn Without Killing Grass

-It can feel tempting to just let it be, but the bumps and deep depressions on your lawn not only look unsightly but can also be a safety hazard.
+It can feel tempting just to let it be, but the bumps and deep depressions on your lawn not only look unsightly but can also be a safety hazard.
 It also makes it more difficult to mow your lawn.
-In this article, we’ll look into the common reasons for an uneven lawn, its potential risks, and the steps you can take to level the ground.

 Soil Settling

-Soil naturally settles over time due to soil erosion or compaction.
-Unfortunately, this doesn’t happen evenly across the surface, resulting in dips, mounds, and other irregularities.
-Tree roots and anything solid buried underneath can also cause bumps on the surface as the soil becomes more compact.
+Soil naturally settles over time due to soil erosion or compaction, leading to uneven terrain.
+Tree roots and anything solid buried underneath can also contribute to surface bumps, while compacted soil in certain areas creates depressions.

 Human and Pet Activity